riedyw/PoshFunctions/Docs/Set-Display.md

 # Set-Display

 ## SYNOPSIS
-Set-Display turns the display on or off via energy saver api
+Set-Display turns the display on or off via energy saver api.
+Can also set display brightness

 ## SYNTAX